 So another weekend is upon us, with another business limping along compliments of Cox, our friend in the digital age.
 My advice to anyone considering Cox?
 Run, don't walk, in the opposite direction.
 The incompetence throughout that organization is astounding.
 Nor did I receive a phone call or letter of apology for the loss of sales or the additional stress caused by their mindless work.

 One thing all dispatchers and I agree on: Cox has definite problems in levels of expertise among their road crew.
 Maybe instead of holding customers hostage by stuffing all those cute little commercials with robots down our throats, Cox should consider investing money in training everyone from the CSRs and support staff (who keep us holding far too long on business phones) to the road crews.
 The one thing that is definitely missing is a simple concept called "courtesy".
 Should a business customer have to call 25 times during the course of two weeks?
 Then there is the email server that goes down how many times a year?
 But that's story for another day.

 LAS VEGAS, NEVADA -- This is only my point of view of this major communications conglomerate, but with that being said, I believe they should be brought up on charges.
 If you take anything from this tale, it should be “DO NOT SIGN UP FOR AUTOPAY WITH COX!”

 My story starts in a rather benign way with purchasing COX Communications to supply my TV and internet access to my household.
 I have had them for years since they were my only choice.
-(Can we cay monopoly?)
+(Can we say monopoly?)
 Only recently my husband and I reviewed our bill to find that we were paying a lot more and getting way less compared to various new satellite communication companies.

 Here is where COX's dark noxious cloud settled over our household.
 On a Saturday afternoon, after 5 PM, I called COX to cancel my account.
 They tried to argue that I never called in to complain about the service so why should they need to cancel my service.
 Working in a service industry, this was absurd to me!
 Why would I need to justify my dislike of a product to get it canceled?
 I don't want it any more… I have moved on… this is a break up and no we can not be friends… this it is in my right to cancel?

 Monday morning, I got up and doing my usual Monday routine I grabbed coffee and got on line to read the news and check my bank account.
 The need for coffee became no longer needed when I found that COX had gone into my checking and withdrew over $600 for no viable reason.
 After getting the household off to summer camp and work I got on the phone with COX to ask them the ever elusive question of “what the hell!”

 When I exclaim, in a slightly panicked and pissed off state, you have your stupid boxes and remotes I am once again placed on hold.
-After what felt like 10 minutes, she came back with the comment of “oh, here they are.
-We can process your refund now”.
-It is everything I can do to maintain my composer and not release a tirade of expletives and adjectives that would probably just make her ears bleed.
+After what felt like 10 minutes, she came back with the comment of “Oh, here they are.
+We can process your refund now.”
+It is everything I can do to maintain my composure and not release a tirade of expletives and adjectives that would probably just make her ears bleed.

 Now, maybe to you $600+ is not that much money but to our household it was to cover groceries, gasoline and the power bill for the house let alone a little bit a cushion till payday.
-Now I find myself pawing through the pantry looking for anything I can put together and call dinner (in the looses sense of the word) and coasting the best I can if I have to drive anywhere to save every drop of gas I can till either COX replaces the money they stole or payday, which ever comes first.
+Now I find myself pawing through the pantry looking for anything I can put together and call dinner (in the loosest sense of the word) and coasting the best I can if I have to drive anywhere to save every drop of gas I can till either COX replaces the money they stole or payday, which ever comes first.
 Thank you for reading my rant and I hope at the very least you do not sign up for autopay with COX.
 (Or cancel before it's too late).